muratk5n/thirdwave/en/README.md

 BO demonstrated some capability, more than Virgin perhaps.
 New Shep took off on its own, wout riding any other vehicle, then the booster part returned..
-There are more pieces here that can be built up for a grander goals.
+There are more pieces here that can be built up for grander goals.

 ---